 The psychological perspective is referred to the approach which includes making assumption and beliefs regarding human behaviour about the way they function, aspect to be studied and research methods appropriate for executing the study (Ateş et al. 2017).
-The key psychological perspectives are psychodynamic, biological, humanistic, cognitive and behavioural and each of the offers a different view regarding the roots of human action and beliefs.
+The key psychological perspectives are psychodynamic, biological, humanistic, cognitive and behavioural and each of the offers a different view regarding the roots of human action and beliefs, making it essential for students seeking psychology dissertation help to choose the most suitable approach for their research.
 In this assignment, three key psychological perspectives are to be explained and they are to be evaluated based on evidence from research.
 The data collection ways for psychological perspective are to be identified and the way psychological perspective is used for explaining behaviour is to be explained.

 The Freud’s psychodynamic perspective mentions that behaviour of a person is explained by their unconscious process (Posey and Cushing, 2019).
 This indicates the behaviour of the person is influenced by aspects they are not aware and it indirectly impacts them to show certain actions in real condition.
 The psychodynamic perspective also informs that personality and psychological health of the adults are shaped by the experiences they have during childhood (Woodhead et al. 2017).
 This is because learning during childhood is installed deep within the minds of the individuals which influence them later in the adult stage to act accordingly.
 The psychodynamic perspective informs that personality of an individual exist in three parts that are id, ego and superego.
 The Id is referred to primary part of the individual’s personality that is influenced by desires and instincts.
 It contains biological elements of personality at birth along with sexual life instincts that involve libido and aggressive instincts (Davies, 2019).The ego is regarded as the decision-making component of the personality because it acts in a rational way to mediate differentiation between unrealistic id or unconsciousness and real-world or consciousness (Tan, 2018).
 This indicates that ego is used for reasoning and solving problem along has the aim of balancing demands between id and superego in relation to the real world.
 The superego is framed of values and morals that are passed from one generation to another and gradually becomes personality traits that allow one to understand their guilt (Sanford, 2017).
 The id and superego constituting the unconscious mind are in continuous conflict with ego as the conscious mind which creates anxiety.
 This anxiety could be appropriately managed through the use of defence mechanism in ego (Martinsen et al. 2019).